 On Thursday 7 October 2004, former high school classmates of Richard Linklater filed a lawsuit against Universal Studios saying that the director did not get their permission to use their likenesses and surnames and now suffer from ridicule.
 The three men are Bobby Wooderson, Andy Slater and Richard Floyd.
 The three men still live in Huntsville, Texas where according to the lawsuit "we had fun in high school."
 The lawsuit was eventually dismissed due to the statute of limitations having expired.

 While filming in Texas, Milla Jovovich (Michelle) and Shawn Andrews (Kevin Pickford) eloped to Las Vegas and got married.
-However, Jovovich was only 16/17 at the time and her mother had the marriage annulled.
+However, Jovovich was only 16 or 17 years old at that time, and her mother had the marriage annulled.
+It is further interesting that Milla's role in the immediately previous film she is credited for, Chaplin (1992), she portrayed an underage woman who married Charles Chaplin, who was subsequently put on trial for statutory rape.

 Rory Cochrane, who played Slater in the movie, actually wore a long-hair wig in the film.
 He said that he'd never had long hair before and that, despite the "cosmopolitan" atmosphere of Austin, Texas, he still got a lot of strange looks from people outside the set.